 How to maintain the mental health of remote engineers

-Nowadays the great majority of companies work fully remotely.
-Whenever it is possible they give their employees the choice to work from home.
-Most people find it very attractive due to various reasons: family life, saving time spent on commuting, better working conditions, less noise, lack of distractors, etc. At the very beginning, people are usually over the moon that they can stay at home and work.
-Most of them are not aware of upcoming challenges and difficulties.
+Nowadays, the great majority of companies work entirely remotely.
+Whenever possible, they give their employees the choice to work from home.
+Most people find it very attractive due to various reasons: family life, saving time spent on commuting, better working conditions, less noise, lack of distractors, etc. At the very beginning, people are usually over the moon to stay at home and work.
+However, most of them are not aware of upcoming challenges and difficulties.

-Although homeworking has dozens of advantages one should also be very cautious and watch out for dangers.
+Although homeworking has many advantages, one should also be very cautious and watch out for dangers.

 Isolation and Loneliness

-After a couple of weeks or months, when home becomes an office, employees can start feeling isolated.
-They miss their colleagues, the possibility to have a coffee or lunch together, meet after work and celebrate.
+After a couple of weeks or months, employees can start feeling isolated when home becomes an office.
+They miss their colleagues, the possibility to have a coffee or lunch together, meet after work, and celebrate.

 Even daily meetings via Internet will not replace direct contact with co-workers.

 Anxiety and Stress